Sareenh1/Implementing-High-Availability-with-Auto-Scaling/README.md

 # Autoscaling and Load Balancing for CPU Spike Simulation on AWS

-## Overview
+This guide provides step-by-step instructions for implementing autoscaling and load balancing for a CPU spike simulation script on AWS.
+The setup utilizes Amazon EC2 instances, Auto Scaling Groups, an Application Load Balancer, and CloudWatch alarms for monitoring.
+Follow these steps to deploy the solution:

-This guide outlines the steps to implement autoscaling and load balancing for a CPU spike simulation script on Amazon Web Services (AWS) using EC2 instances, Auto Scaling Groups, and an Application Load Balancer (ALB).
+## Step 1: Create an Amazon Machine Image (AMI)

-## Steps
+1. Launch an EC2 instance.

-### 1. Create an Amazon Machine Image (AMI)
+2. Install the necessary dependencies and upload your CPU spike simulation script.

-- Launch an EC2 instance.
+3. Configure the instance to start your script automatically upon boot.
-- Install the necessary dependencies and upload your script.
+4. Create an AMI from this instance.

-- Configure the instance to automatically start your script upon boot.
+## Step 2: Launch Configuration

-- Create an AMI from this instance.
+1. Go to the AWS Management Console.

-### 2. Launch Configuration
+2. Navigate to EC2 -> Auto Scaling -> Launch Configurations.

-- Go to the AWS Management Console.
+3. Create a launch configuration using the AMI created in Step 1.

-- Navigate to **EC2 -> Auto Scaling -> Launch Configurations**.
+## Step 3: Auto Scaling Group

-- Create a launch configuration using the AMI created in step 1.
+1. In the AWS Management Console, go to EC2 -> Auto Scaling -> Auto Scaling Groups.

-### 3. Auto Scaling Group
+2. Create an Auto Scaling Group using the launch configuration from Step 2.

-- In the AWS Management Console, go to **EC2 -> Auto Scaling -> Auto Scaling Groups**.
+3. Configure scaling policies based on CPU utilization (e.g., add instances for high CPU, remove for low CPU).

-- Create an Auto Scaling Group using the launch configuration from step 2.
+## Step 4: Load Balancer

-- Configure scaling policies based on CPU utilization.
-For example, set up a policy to add instances when CPU utilization is high and remove instances when it's low.
+1. In the AWS Management Console, go to EC2 -> Load Balancers.

-### 4. Load Balancer
+2. Create an Application Load Balancer (ALB).

-- In the AWS Management Console, go to **EC2 -> Load Balancers**.
+3. Configure listeners and target groups, adding instances from the Auto Scaling Group to the target group.

-- Create an Application Load Balancer (ALB).
+## Step 5: Update Security Groups

-- Configure listeners and target groups.
-Add the instances from the Auto Scaling Group to the target group.
+Ensure that your instances' security groups allow traffic from the load balancer.

-### 5. Update Security Groups
+## Step 6: Test the Setup

-- Ensure that your instances' security groups allow traffic from the load balancer.
+1. Once the Auto Scaling Group is running instances and registered with the load balancer, test by accessing the ALB's DNS name or IP.

-### 6. Test the Setup
+## Step 7: Monitoring with CloudWatch Alarms

-- Once your Auto Scaling Group is running instances and registered with the load balancer, test the setup by accessing the ALB's DNS name or IP.
+1. Set up CloudWatch alarms to monitor key metrics (e.g., CPU utilization).

-### Additional Considerations
+2. Define thresholds for triggering scaling actions based on alarms.

-- Ensure that your script and dependencies are configured correctly for this environment.
+## Note:

-- Consider monitoring and adjusting the Auto Scaling Group settings based on your specific requirements.
+- Verify that your script and dependencies are configured correctly for this environment.

-## Note
+- Consider customizing the configuration, adding health checks, setting up alarms, and fine-tuning scaling policies based on specific requirements.

-Keep in mind that this is a basic setup.
-Depending on your specific use case, you might need to customize the configuration, add health checks, set up alarms, and fine-tune scaling policies for optimal performance.
+- This guide provides a basic setup; additional customization may be necessary for specific use cases.